arfost/dfhack-remote/README.md

 buggy way to implement "change-driven notifications" and should be fixed there.
 For now, remember `GetBlockList` only returns changes since the last call!

+-- This was adressed in later version by adding the flag "force_reload" which can force a reload.
+It's now available here as well (camel case converted to forceReload)

 ### TODO

 * Make the client an actual JavaScript module.
 Right now, it's stuffed into `window.DwarfClient`.